 Despite it being a seemingly straightforward topic, there are few topics that elicit as much discussion and impassioned debate as the refillable mugs.
 This article will take a examine the ethical and economical quandaries, offer refillable mug info & designs, and answer some frequently asked questions about the mugs.

-Along with those, refillable mugs at Walt Disney World have increased in price from $19.99 to $21.99 for the length of stay.
-This appears to be across the board, as the new pricing is in place on every counter service and food court menu we checked.
+Late last year, refillable mugs at Walt Disney World increased in price from $19.99 to $21.99 for the length of stay.
+This was across the board, and the new pricing is now in place on every counter service and food court menu as of 2023.

 Normally, the price wouldn’t matter to many Walt Disney World guests, as refillable mugs are included with the Disney Dining Plan.
-However, that remains temporarily suspended as of Fall 2022.
+However, that remains temporarily suspended as of Summer 2023.
 See When Will the Disney Dining Plan Return at Walt Disney World? for more on when we’re expecting it to return.

-With the price increase news out of the way, let’s get down to brass tacks and talk all things refillable mugs!
+With the latest news out of the way, let’s get down to brass tacks and talk all things refillable mugs!

 Basically, this will be “More Than You Ever Wanted To Know About Refillable Mugs.”
 (Our next article will be an in-depth piece titled, “Using the Handwashing Apparatuses in Restrooms: An Essay.”)
 To compensate for the lengthy article about a relatively mundane topic, we’re striking a goofy-while-informative tone with this post.